 This page provides information on the Smoke color rollout the Rendering Volumetric Options dialog.

 This roll-out controls the Diffuse color of the Volumetric Shader.
-In general, the diffuse color can be a uniform color, a mixture of colors dragged by the simulation (RGB), a function of any physical channel, or sampled from a texture.
+The Smoke Color can be a uniform color, a mixture of colors dragged by the simulation (RGB), a function of any physical channel, or sampled from a texture.
+It is also affected by lights and shadows cast by objects in the scene.

 The diffuse color needs external light to become visible.
 When using a 3ds Max omni light, it should have Shadows and Atmosphere Shadows enabled, as well as Ray Traced Shadows (if rendering with the default Scanline renderer) or VRayShadow (if rendering with V-Ray).
 V-Ray lights will work with their default settings.